Beverley, Western Australia: Present day

 From a 2011 survey there was 1147 people living in Beverley.
 See statistic here.

 The town is a stop on the Transwa bus service to Albany.

+Vincent Street underwent a transformation in recent years with the project being complete at the end of 2022.

 Link to aviation history

 Beverley has a strong history of aviation.
 The Silver Centenary, Western Australia's oldest existing aircraft was built to commemorate the State's centenary in 1929, and was constructed from chalk drawings sketched on the floor of the town powerhouse.
 The town airfield has been home for the last forty years to the Beverley Soaring Society, one of the biggest gliding clubs in Australia (120 members).
 The club was founded in 1973.

-As at December 2013, the club has three 2-seat training aircraft, two single seat sailplanes and two Piper Pawnee Tugs.
+As of December 2013, the club had three 2-seat training aircraft, two single seat sailplanes and two Piper Pawnee Tugs.
 Additionally members own a further thirty five private gliders hangared at the airfield.
 Club members regularly compete at club, state and national levels and hold several State and National gliding distance, height and speed records.